Updated: January 1st, 2020

 Applying to become a Volunteer Examiner

-The application for becoming a Volunteer Examiner is available as a web or paper form.
-Paper forms are included in exam kits that have been mailed out for those who are interested.
-Use the provided form to apply to become a VE with the Anchorage ARC VEC.
-Be sure you read the form and agree to the conditions it contains before signing and submitting it.
+The application for becoming a Volunteer Examiner is available ONLY as a web form.
+Use the web form provided in the link below to apply to become a VE with the Anchorage ARC VEC.
+Be sure you read the form and agree to the conditions it contains before submitting it.
 If you do not agree with these conditions, we cannot accept your application.

 Once you have submitted your application, it will be reviewed by the Anchorage ARC VEC Chairman to confirm you are indeed eligible to become a VE.
-As soon as your application is approved, you will be sent a link to take the online examination.
+As soon as your application is approved, you will be sent a link to take the 30 question, open book online examination.

-There is a 30 question, open-book examination that must be completed which can be taken online through a link provided by the VEC Chairman, or if an applicant does not have access to the internet, a paper application package can be mailed out.
 This examination is intended to make sure new volunteer examiners are familiar with the basic requirements and procedures of the volunteer examiner program.
+The examination must be completed within ten (10) business days otherwise you will have to submit a new application and wait for a reply from the VEC Chairman.
 A score of 80% is required to pass and missed questions will be reviewed with the applicant prior to being accredited.

 Important information on maintaining your accreditation with the Anchorage ARC VEC